ElectiveAspNet/09_deployment/README.md

 ## View Models
+This is based on the project we worked on earlier this semester.
+[StudentAdmin](https://github.com/ElectiveAspNet/UniversityAdmin).

 In order to show not only a Student or an Enrollment or a Course, but also all related data we need to use the navigation properties from our Entity Models.

 We will do it together later but first you should gie it a try.